CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

   Use case resumes at step 1

-#### Use case: View all tasks due in the next n days
+#### Use case: View all tasks due on/by a day

 **MSS**

-1. User requests to view all tasks due in the next n days by specifying the date or number of days from now
+1. User requests to view all tasks due on/by a day by specifying the date or the number of days from today
-2. Dueue shows a list of tasks as due by the specific date<br>
+2. Dueue shows a list of tasks as due on that day<br>
 Use case ends.

 **Extensions**

 1a.
-The given number of days or date is invalid
+The given view command input format is invalid

 > 1a1.
-Dueue shows an error message <br>
+Dueue shows an error and a help message on view command<br>
   Use case resumes at step 1

-#### Use case: View all tasks due on a specific day

-**MSS**

-1. User requests to view all tasks due on a specific date by specifying the date or number of days from now
-2. Dueue shows a list of tasks due on that date<br>
-Use case ends.

-**Extensions**

-1a.
-The given number of days or date is invalid
+1b.
+The given number of days is negative

-> 1a1.
-Dueue shows an error message <br>
+> 1b1.
+Dueue shows an error and a help message on view command<br>
   Use case resumes at step 1

+1c.
+The given date is already past

+> 1c1.
+Dueue shows an error and a help message on view command<br>
+  Use case resumes at step 1

 #### Use case: Undo previous add/delete/edit/finish/clear/load command

 **MSS**

 1. User request to undo previous command
-2. Dueue display a successful undo message<br>
+2. Dueue display an undo success message<br>
-Use case ends
+Use case ends.

 **Extension**

 1a.
-Previous command is undoable
+Previous command is not undoable

 > 1a1.
 Dueue shows an error message<br>
   Use case ends.